alesroger/alesroger.github.io/index.md

 ### Revenue Implications of Single Software Subscriptions (BSc Thesis)

-For my BSc Thesis at the Univeristy of Zurich I used Python to study how a publisher can maximize his revenue: Offer perpetual licenses, subscription licenses, or both.
-The code uses backward induction and differential evolution to find the optimum.
+For my BSc Thesis at the Univeristy of Zurich I used Python to study how a publisher (e.g. video game publisher) can maximize its revenue: Offer perpetual licenses, subscription licenses, or both.
+The code uses backward induction and differential evolution to find the optimum for different settings.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)

 Find my Thesis [here] (https://alesroger.github.io/pdf/Bachelor's_thesis.pdf).

 [View code on Github](https://github.com/alesroger/bachelor_thesis)

+---

 ### Deep NLP for hate speech detection